vlucas/valitron/README.md

  * `dateBefore` - Field is a valid date and is before the given date
  * `dateAfter` - Field is a valid date and is after the given date
  * `contains` - Field is a string and contains the given string
- * `arrayContains` - Field is an array or a scalar value and contains the given array
+ * `subset` - Field is an array or a scalar and all elements are contained in the given array
  * `containsUnique` - Field is an array and contains unique values
  * `creditCard` - Field is a valid credit card number
  * `instanceOf` - Field contains an instance of the given class